Appeals

 What happens when you appeal

 When you appeal, a case officer will look at your case again.
-You will receive a written reply with a justification when the case officer has completed your case.
+If Lånekassen upholds your appeal, you will receive a new decision.
+If you disagree with the new decision, you must submit a new appeal.

-If you choose to escalate the appeal, your case will be escalated to Lånekassen’s Appeal Board.
+If Lånekassen finds no grounds to uphold your appeal, the case will be forwarded to Lånekassen’s Appeals Board.

-Lånekassen’s Appeal Board is appointed by the Ministry of Education and Research and includes representatives from student organisations.
-The board meets approximately once per month.
-It may take some time before your case is addressed by the board.
+The Appeals Board meets approximately once a month.
+It may take some time before your case is reviewed by the board.

-Decisions by Lånekassen’s Appeal Board are final.
-You cannot escalate your appeal further.
-If you still consider the decision to be incorrect, you may contact the Ombudsman.
+The decisions of the Appeals Board are final.
+You cannot appeal further after this.
+If you still believe the decision is incorrect, you may contact the Parliamentary Ombud.